The Inner Life of Changemakers

 Together, we will explore topics like hope, burnout, motivation, the power of words and intentional conversation, systems theory and intersectionality, courage and vulnerability, accountability, critical thinking, joy and more.
 The bulk of our exploration will occur in weekly, discussion-focused meetings, with light reading assignments in-between.
 We will draw upon the insight and wisdom of prior changemakers and look directly to the way in which they addressed their inner world and its connection to their work making change.

-This is a pilot program and is consequently offered free-of-charge.
-If you are interested in joining the group or have any questions, reach out to Johannah at email@example.com.
+During COVID-19, this group is offered free-of-charge.
+If you are interested in joining the group or have any questions, reach out to Johannah at firstname.lastname@example.org.
 Thank you!

 About the facilitator